 Study in Australia - Study in Australia with Go To Australia

-- Contact a trained Study in Australia counsellor to discuss your academic and career options.
+- Contact our trained Study in Australia counsellors to discuss your academic and career options.

-- Obtain the necessary documentation beforehand.
-Your Study in Australia counsellor will be able to assist you with meeting all the documentation requirements.
+- Obtain the necessary documentation: Your Study in Australia counsellor will be able to assist you with meeting all the documentation requirements.

-- We arrange health cover for yourself.
-Overseas Student Health Cover (OSHC) is compulsory for all international students wishing to study in Australia.
-Your local Study in Australia counsellor can assist you with arranging health insurance if required.
+- We arrange health cover for yourself: Overseas Student Health Cover (OSHC) is compulsory for all international students wishing to study in Australia.
+Your Study in Australia counsellor can assist you with arranging health insurance if required.

 - Accept the offer by paying your tuition fees with the assistance of your local Study in Australia counsellor.